Natural Health Products

 What is this product used for?

-To date, research results on the use of eucalyptus oil alone are not conclusive to prove any of the health claims associated with the herb.
+To date, research results on the use of eucalyptus oil alone are not conclusive to prove any health claims associated with the herb.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.